We are closely monitoring developments across the various states and territories in response to the novel coronavirus (COVID-19).

-Please also regularly check this page for updates on our service delivery.[Current as at 8 April 2020]
+Please also regularly check this page for updates on our service delivery.[Current as at 21 July 2021]

 As with all health facilities, we are constantly updating our service delivery to reflect the advice and guidelines of the World Health Organisation and the Australian federal and state and territory governments.

 We are open and available to assist you with your questions and appointments.
-We have moved our support office to working from home; so we may take longer to answer your calls, we appreciate your patience.

 Abortion is an essential service and is a Category 1 service.
 We will continue to provide abortion services throughout this pandemic.